-Embryo transfer
+Blastocyst transfer

-The embryo transfer is normally performed 3-5 days after the oocyte pick-up.
-If blastocyst culture is performed and if blastocysts have not developed before day 6 we will freeze the blastocysts and do transfer in a subsequent 'freeze' cycle.
+The blastocyst transfer is normally performed 5 days after the oocyte pick-up.
+If a blastocyst has not developed before day 6 we will freeze the blastocysts and do transfer in a subsequent 'freeze' cycle.
 This is because the endometrium becomes less receptive if six days has passed since the oocyte retrieval.
+In some situations, transfer of an embryo may be done on day three after the pick-up.

-On the day of embryo transfer, the lab will call you in the morning to tell you about the embryos that will be transferred.
-You will be informed about the number of cells in the embryos and about their 'quality'.
+On the day of blastocyst transfer, the lab will call you in the morning to tell you about the quality of the blastocyst that will be transferred.

-The embryo transfer is usually simple and painless and only takes a few minutes.
-You will see the embryos on a monitor before the transfer.
-A gynaecological examination is performed, and a very thin catheter (tube) is introduced thorough the cervical canal into the endometrial cavity where the embryo(s) are transferred in a small drop of fluid.
+The transfer is usually simple and painless and only takes a few minutes.
+You will see the blastocyst on a monitor before the transfer.
+A gynaecological examination is performed, and a very thin catheter (tube) is introduced thorough the cervical canal into the endometrial cavity where the blastocyst is transferred in a small drop of fluid.
 We may also do an ultrasound through the abdominal wall during the transfer.